Freight Transport Management

 Description

-Freight Transport Management includes various strategies of increasing the efficiency of freight and commercial transport.
+Freight Transport Management includes various strategies for increasing the efficiency of freight and commercial transport.
 Logistics is a technical term for efficient freight management, including shipping practices (e.g., vehicle type, shipment size, frequency, etc.), facility siting, and related activities.
 Logistics usually focuses on minimizing shipper costs, with little consideration of social costs such as congestion or pollution impacts.
 Below are examples of Freight Transport Management activities:

 · Improve rail and marine transportation infrastructure and services to make these modes more competitive with trucking.
 (Note that by reducing shipping costs this may increase total freight traffic volumes, resulting in little or no reduction in energy consumption, emissions or other externalities.)